Best Distance Irons 2024

 A playable and forgiving iron that delivers excellent distance on long shots, the JPX923 Hot Metal Iron is the perfect iron for any mid-handicapper looking to add more yards to their game.

-Having recently taken these clubs for a spin ourselves, we were very impressed with the feel they offered.
-They don't have that explosive metal-wood feel you'd often get from game improvement irons, but what they do have is a dense, forged-like feel that is great for anyone looking to progress their game to a more powerful set of clubs.
+In testing, the JPX923 Hot Metal didn't have the explosive metal-wood feel you'd often get from game improvement irons, but what they did have is a dense, forged-like feel.
+This is something which those who are looking for a powerful set of clubs will love!

 Best for confidence